What is RideAmigos?RideAmigos is an online platform that will help you do two things:

 Also on the dashboard, you can “Log Your Trips.”
 Click on the calendar day you want to log.
 Then, fill in your trip data: “Departure Time,” when you left home to begin your commute, your “Return Time,” when you start your commute back home, your “One-Way Distance” miles, and your “Mode of Travel.”
-You can mix and match your travel modes log one-way trips per mode.
+You can mix and match your travel modes by logging one-way trips.

 Every trip you take and log in the calendar (even driving by yourself) makes you eligible for free stuff in the “Incentives” tab.
 Go to the “Available” and “Points Programs” sub-tab to see prize options.

 One of the prizes available to you just for signing in to RideAmigos is 5 free Emergency Ride Home vouchers – learn more about the program here https://parking.arizona.edu/campus-services/emergency-ride/.

 Did you know?

 In 2014, congestion caused 6.9 billion hours of travel delay and 3.1 billion gallons of wasted fuel, equaling a cost of more than $160 billion.
 Schrank, D. et al., 2015 - 2015 Urban Mobility Scorecard

 Increasing the mode share of all trips made by bicycling and walking from 12% to 15% could lead to fuel savings of 3.8 billion gallons a year and reduce greenhouse gas emissions by 33 million tons per year.
 This is equivalent to replacing 19 million conventional cars with hybrids.
 Rails-to-Trails Conservancy, 2008 - Active Transportation for America